drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_client/2_visit_pages.md

    ```

 Here you are going to create your headless browser instance, and navigate to
 `https://drash.land`.
-Once the page has loaded, you will assert that the url for
+Once the page has loaded, you will assert that the URL for
 the page is as expected.

 ## Verification